shetharp/card-game/README.md

 1. Clone this repo.
 2. Navigate to the this project's directory and run `npm install`
 3. To begin developing, run `npm start`
-4. To build the project for deployment, run `npm build`
+4. To build the project for deployment, run `npm run build`

 ## Making this your own
 This web app was built with extensibility and future scalability in mind.